 Kindergarten readiness is not about perfection.

-It’s about helping your child feel confident, independent, and ready to learn.
+It's about helping your child feel confident, independent, and excited to learn.

 Kindergarten readiness is about more than letters and numbers.